sygmo/sydney-portfolio/README.md

 This project is a personal portfolio website made completely from scratch for a UT Coding Bootcamp assignment.
 I intend to make real use of it in the future, so it is very much a work in progress.

-All links work (except for Resume, which will be added at a later time), and the layout is responsive and will appear differently on mobile.
+All links work, including the link to my resume, and the layout is responsive and will appear differently on mobile.